RevEngine3r/auto-approve-clicker/README.md

 - [ ] Can remove individual URLs
 - [ ] Can clear all URLs with confirmation
 - [ ] Content script activates on enabled URLs
-- [ ] Button is detected and clicked
+- [ ] Button is detected and clicked (test with Perplexity GitHub approvals)
 - [ ] Auto-click stops when URL disabled
 - [ ] Works on SPA navigation (URL changes without reload)
 - [ ] Changes sync across multiple tabs